cjsostad/designatedlands_main/README.md

     See the License for the specific language governing permissions and limitations under the License.

-This repository is maintained by [Environmental Reporting BC](http://www2.gov.bc.ca/gov/content?id=FF80E0B985F245CEA62808414D78C41B).
-Click [here](https://github.com/bcgov/EnvReportBC-RepoList) for a complete list of our repositories on GitHub.
+This repository was originally posted and  maintained by [Environmental Reporting BC](http://www2.gov.bc.ca/gov/content?id=FF80E0B985F245CEA62808414D78C41B).
+Click [here](https://github.com/bcgov/designatedlands) for the original Designated Lands Repository.

+Click [here](https://github.com/cjsostad/designatedlands---AG) for the repository that contains the script described in this document.